 January 19th is considered to be the day that most of those fitness resolutions finally come to an abrupt end.

-Around 80% of New Year resolutions to get fitter, healthier and more active end up failing before January is out.
-The reasons they fail seem to be pretty consistent across the nation.
+Around 80% of New Year resolutions to get fitter, healthier and more active end up failing before January is even out, and the reasons they fail seem to be pretty consistent across the nation.

 We take a look at the most common reasons for fitness failure and what we can do to help put it right…